Rail transport: Military role

 German soldiers in a railway car on the way to the front in August 1914.
 The message on the car reads Von München über Metz nach Paris ("From Munich via Metz to Paris").

 Rail transport can be important for military activity.
 During the 1860s, railways provided a means for rapid movement of troops and supplies during the American Civil War, as well as in the Austro-Prussian and Franco-Prussian Wars Throughout the 20th century, rail was a key element of war plans for rapid military mobilization, allowing for the quick and efficient transport of large numbers of reservists to their mustering-points, and infantry soldiers to the front lines.
 So-called strategic railways were or are constructed for a primarily military purpose.
 The Western Front in France during World War I required many trainloads of munitions a day.
 Conversely, owing to their strategic value, rail yards and bridges in Germany and occupied France were major targets of Allied air raids during World War II.
 Rail transport and infrastructure continues to play an important role in present-day conflicts like the Russian invasion of Ukraine, where sabotage of railways in Belarus and in Russia also influenced the course of the war.

 Positive impacts

 Railways channel growth towards dense city agglomerations and along their arteries.
 This contrasts with highway expansion, indicative of the US transportation policy post-World War II, which instead encourages development of suburbs at the periphery of metropolitan areas, contributing to increased vehicle miles travelled, carbon emissions, development of greenfield spaces, and depletion of natural reserves.
 These arrangements revalue city spaces, local taxes, housing values, and promotion of mixed use development.

 Negative impacts

 There has also been some opposition to the development of railway networks.
-For instance, the arrival of railways and steam locomotives to Austria during the 1840s angered locals because of the noise, smell, and pollution caused by the trains and the damage to homes and the surrounding land caused by the engine's soot and fiery embers; and since most travel did not occur over long distances, few people utilized the new line.
+For instance, the arrival of railways and steam locomotives to Austria during the 1840s angered locals because of the noise, smell, and pollution caused by the trains and the damage to homes and the surrounding land caused by the engine's soot and fiery embers; since most travel did not occur over long distances, few people utilized the new line.